Doctor of Musical Arts (DMA) Handbook

 DMA document timelines and deadlines

-If students intend on sitting for their Oral Comprehensive Exam, writing, and completing their Doctoral Final Exam/Defense in the same semester, the DMA Document proposal must be submitted to the committee at least 12 weeks before the defense.
+If students intend on sitting for their Oral Comprehensive Exam, writing, and completing their Doctoral Final Exam/Defense in the same semester, the DMA Document proposal must should be submitted to the committee at least 12 weeks before the defense.
 Students will then be required to turn in their signed topic proposal form to the Graduate Student Services Coordinator at least 6 weeks before the defense, when they schedule their Oral Comprehensive Exam.

 Student or Faculty ActionDocument StatusTime Prior to Defense